bryanbibat/devcon/README.md

 ## Developer Notes

-This is a run of the mill Rails + PostgreSQL app so running a local copy should look something like:
+This is a Ruby 2.0 + Rails 3.2 + PostgreSQL app so running a local copy should look something like:

     git clone git://github.com/devcon-ph/devcon.git
     cd devcon